Mon – Sun: 24/7 Plumbing

 If you’re a cook and spend most of your time in the kitchen, you probably know how awful natural gas smells.
 However, natural gas is odourless, which means an artificial smell is added to it to alarm homeowners and chefs in case of leaks.

-The odourless natural gas is dangerous; long-term exposure may lead to respiratory issues.
+Natural gas is odourless and dangerous; long-term exposure may lead to respiratory issues.
 Whenever you notice an awful gas smell lingering in your kitchen, it’s time to switch off the electrical or gas appliances and look for a gas leak.

 3. Discoloured Flame